-Is the increase in low-skill immigration in the United States the result of increasing immigration from countries that are relatively abundant in low-skilled labor or the result of low-skilled labor being relatively likely to select into international migration?
+Is the increase in low-skilled immigration in the United States the result of increasing immigration from countries that are relatively abundant in low-skilled labor or the result of low-skilled labor being relatively likely to select into international migration?
 One cannot answer this question by examining U.S. data alone.
-Differences in educational attainment across countries would make the average worker from, say, Mexico appear to be low skilled in the U.S. labor market, whereas at home she would fall into the middle of the earnings distribution.
+Differences in educational attainment across countries would make the average worker from, say, Mexico appear to be low skilled in the U.S. labor market, whereas at home he or she would fall in the middle of the earnings distribution.

-In seminal research, Borjas (1987) derives the conditions under which immigrants are negatively or positively selected in terms of skill.
-Conditions favoring negative selection-meaning that immigrants are drawn disproportionately from the bottom half of the skill distribution-are high returns to skill in the sending country relative to the receiving country and migration costs that are proportional to worker productivity (e.g., costs that have an iceberg form), which combine to give less-skilled workers a relatively strong incentive to migrate.
-Migration costs that are fixed in nature and a marginal utility of income that is not strongly decreasing favor positive selection of immigrants in terms of skill (Grogger and Hanson, 2011), in which case immigrants are drawn more heavily from the top half of the skill distribution.
+In seminal research, George Borjas (1987) derived the conditions under which immigrants are negatively or positively selected in terms of skills.
+Conditions favoring negative selection-meaning that immigrants are drawn disproportionately from the bottom half of the skill distribution-are high returns to skills in the sending country relative to the receiving country, and migration costs that are proportional to worker productivity (for example, costs that have an iceberg form), which combine to give less-skilled workers a relatively strong incentive to migrate.
+Migration costs that are fixed in nature and a marginal utility of income that is not strongly decreasing favor positive selection of immigrants in terms of skills (Grogger and Hanson 2011), in which case immigrants are drawn more heavily from the top half of the skills distribution.

-Whether immigrants are negatively or positively selected in terms of skill matters for how labor movements affect the distribution of income in sending and receiving countries and for the ease with which immigrants from low-income countries integrate themselves into high-income-country labor markets.
-If, for example, immigrants from Mexico are negatively selected in terms of skill, shocks that contribute to a positive net flow of labor from Mexico to the United States would tend to decrease Mexican wage inequality-by reducing Mexico's relative supply of low-wage workers-and to increase U.S. wage inequality-by expanding the U.S. relative supply of low-wage workers.
-Further, immigrants who are negatively selected in terms of skill may face greater challenges in assimilating economically in the U.S. labor market and may be more likely to be a net drain on public resources (Borjas, 2016).
+Whether immigrants are negatively or positively selected in terms of skills matters for how labor movements affect the distribution of income in sending and receiving countries and for the ease with which immigrants from low-income countries integrate themselves into the labor markets of high-income countries.
+If, for example, immigrants from Mexico are negatively selected in terms of skills, shocks that contribute to a positive net flow of labor from Mexico to the United States would tend to decrease Mexican wage inequality-by reducing Mexico's relative supply of low-wage workers-and to increase U.S. wage inequality-by expanding the U.S. relative supply of low-wage workers.
+Further, immigrants who are negatively selected in terms of skills may face greater challenges in assimilating economically in the U.S. labor market and may be more likely to be a net drain on public resources (Borjas 2016).

-To examine the composition of low-skilled immigration in the United States from the sending-country perspective, we focus on the case of Mexico, which is by far the largest source country for U.S. labor inflows, accounting for nearly half of all U.S. low-skilled immigrants and nearly two thirds of those with less than 12 years of schooling.
-We extend forward in time the analysis in Chiquiar and Hanson (2005), which utilizes the methodology in DiNardo, Fortin, and Lemieux

-(1996) for constructing counterfactual wage distributions.11 To examine differences in the distribution of skills between Mexican residents (i.e., non-migrants in Mexico) and Mexican immigrants, we compare the actual wage density in Mexico for Mexican residents to the counterfactual wage density that Mexican immigrants in the United States would obtain were they paid according to Mexico's prevailing wage structure.
+To examine the composition of low-skilled immigration in the United States from the sending country's perspective, we focus on the case of Mexico, which is by far the largest source country for U.S. labor inflows, accounting for nearly half of all U.S. low-skilled immigrants and nearly two-thirds of those with less than 12 years of schooling.
+We extend forward in time the analysis of Daniel Chiquiar and Gordon Hanson (2005), which utilizes the methodology of John DiNardo, Nicole Fortin, and Thomas Lemieux (1996) for constructing counterfactual wage distributions.10 To examine differences in the distribution of skills between Mexican residents (that is, nonmigrants in Mexico) and Mexican immigrants, we compare the actual wage density in Mexico for Mexican residents with the counterfactual wage density that Mexican immigrants in the United States would obtain if they were paid according to Mexico's prevailing wage structure.
 This comparison reveals from where in Mexico's wage distribution migrants to the United States are drawn.
 Because this analysis projects U.S. immigrants onto Mexico's wage distribution based on workers' observable skills, it ignores the role of unobserved characteristics in migration and earnings.
 And because it takes Mexico's current wage distribution as given, the analysis is silent about the equilibrium impact of immigration on U.S. or Mexican wages.